Selomon1/FarmCare/README.md

 #### Licensing
-This project is licensed under the MIT License.
-See the LICENSE file for details..
+This project is licensed under the [MIT License](./LICENSE).
+See the LICENSE file for details.

 ---